LEARN, ACT AND PREVENT ADVERSE CHILDHOOD EXPERIENCES (ACEs)

 When we work together, we can begin reducing childhood adversity by promoting resiliency and healing.

-Keep in mind, if these adversity does occur, the negative impacts are not irreversible.
-The brain has the potential to change and adapt throughout childhood and adulthood, so the areas that may have been affected by certain events can be strengthened over time
+Keep in mind, if adversity does occur, the negative impacts can be reversible.
+The brain has the potential to change and adapt throughout childhood and adulthood, so the areas that may have been affected by certain events can be strengthened over time.

 - Close relationships with competent caregivers or other caring adults